About our internship program

 I chose Atlantic Council because I wanted to get internship experience in a variety of categories, regions, industries, and public and private organizations.

 If you share a commitment to our mission, please apply by clicking on the ‘Apply Now’ button on the job description page and you will be taken to our application portal where you will be able to submit your application materials.
+Please note – Applications will be reviewed on a rolling basis and will continue until a successful candidate has been selected.
+Any position that is still posted is open to applications.

 Please note: Atlantic Council is an equal opportunity employer that is committed to inclusion and diversity.
 We take affirmative action to ensure equal opportunity for all applicants without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, Veteran status, or other legally protected characteristics.
 Atlantic Council is committed to working with and providing reasonable accommodation to applicants with physical and mental disabilities.
 Thank you for your interest in the Atlantic Council.